 Influenza and other acute respiratory infections take a high annual toll in terms of morbidity and mortality and can have a significant social impact.
 These respiratory infections can sometimes be avoided by vaccination.
 That is why an extensive surveillance system has been developed for this, both at national and European level.

-Sciensano monitors the occurrence of both clinical respiratory infections and certain respiratory germs and reports the results weekly in the Acute Respiratory Infections Bulletin in order to provide information for healthcare providers, health authorities and the general population.
+Sciensano monitors the occurrence of both clinical respiratory infections and certain respiratory germs and reports the results weekly in the Acute Respiratory Infections Bulletin in French or in Dutch in order to provide information for healthcare providers, health authorities and the general population.

 Sciensano was appointed by the Influenza Interministerial Committee in 2006 to carry out all human influenza surveillance activities in Belgium.